Becoming a U.S. citizen is a tough and rewarding process. It takes hours of research and requires a lot of time and energy.

 On the day of your citizenship interview, be prepared to talk about the history and government of the United States.

 The USCIS website offers a variety of resources to help you study.
 You can also make flashcards of the most common citizenship interview questions and ask your family, friends and coworkers to quiz you.
-The USCIS and other websites provide information and resources on the naturalization test.
+The USCIS and other websites provide information and resources on the naturalization test in North Carolina.

 Study materials for the English test includes videos, interactive practice tests, help with vocabulary and study booklets.
 There are also resources for the civic exam.
 These include study booklets, interactive practice exercises, videos, audio and more support with civic information and naturalization processes.

-During your naturalization interview, a USCIS Officer will ask you questions about your application and background.
+During your naturalization interview in Greensboro, NC, a USCIS Officer will ask you questions about your application and background.

 Unless you qualify for an exemption or waiver, you will also take an English and civics test.